 (ii) Therapy, help, rehabilitation, and social protection.

-(a) To qualify for this exemption, there must be an element of gift and giving in the nonprofit organization's, association's, or corporation's activities, in relation to the people it serves.
+(a) Gift and giving.
+To qualify for this exemption, there must be an element of gift and giving in the nonprofit organization's, association's, or corporation's activities, in relation to the people it serves.
 This element of gift and giving requires giving something of value with no expectation of compensation or remuneration.
-The words "gift" and "giving," within the context of this section, mean a voluntary act.
+The words "gift" and "giving," within the context of this rule, mean a voluntary act.
 In order to meet this requirement of gift and giving, the nonprofit organization, association, or corporation must annually meet one of the following conditions:

 (i) Provide goods and/or services free of charge or at a rate that is at least twenty percent below the total actual cost of such goods and/or services to a minimum of fifteen percent of the total number of people assisted by that nonprofit organization, association, or corporation; or